 Completely normal, but not very actionable.
 So, I dug deeper and found some non-branded keyword phrases that were bringing traffic to the site.
 One keyword phrase stuck out, “IT hiring trends 2013.”

-After the call, I proceeded to get my geek on and do some more research.
+After the call, I proceeded to do some more research.
 What I found was that this blog post was unintentionally ranking on page one of Google for IT hiring trends 2013 and on page three for IT hiring trends.

 My conclusion: We can get that to rank a lot higher.
 IIN’s response (and I’m paraphrasing): “Let’s do it!”
 So, we did.